 This week, Nathan, James, Todd and Peter sit in our separate homes, longing for an invasion where the aliens order us all to congregate in the street together.
 Which is what happens, of course, in The Stolen Earth.

-This week, we look back on Series 4 and look at some of the unanswered questions from the last thirteen weeks of Flight Through Entirety.
+This week, we look back on Series 4 and consider some of the unanswered questions from the last thirteen weeks of Flight Through Entirety.
 Is Series 4 the best ever series of New Who?
 Sylvia Noble: threat or menace?
 What is the best story of the season, and why is it Midnight?
 And, as always, who or what should we snog, marry and avoid?